 Every woman knows the importance of this annual visit, but, frequently, taking care of ourselves falls to the end of the “to-do” list.
-Dr. Turner’s expertise in Women’s Medicine gives her insight into the conditions and the anxiety that can be associated with gynecological visits.
-She applies her knowledge in a way that can make this essential and necessary visit comfortable and insightful.
+The Living Wellness doctors’ expertise in Women’s Medicine gives them insight into the conditions and the anxiety that can be associated with gynecological visits.
+They apply their knowledge in a way that can make this essential and necessary visit comfortable and insightful.

 What Does a Well Woman Exam Include?

 - Annual Clinical Breast Exam: Although it is important to perform your own monthly self-breast exam, it is also important to get a clinical breast exam (done by a physician) once a year.
-During your exam with Dr. Turner, she will instruct you on how to do your monthly self breast exam and answer any questions about timing and technique.
+During your exam, you will be taught how to do your monthly self breast exam and answer any questions about timing and technique.

 - Annual Pap Smear: This is done for two reasons: